jokob-sk/NetAlertX/front/plugins/README.md

 ### "data_source":  "pialert-db-query"

-If the `data_source` is set to `pialert-db-query` the `CMD` setting needs to contain a SQL query rendering the columns as defined in the "Column order and values" section above.
+If the `data_source` is set to `pialert-db-query`, the `CMD` setting needs to contain a SQL query rendering the columns as defined in the "Column order and values" section above.
 The order of columns is important.

 This SQL query is executed on the `pialert.db` SQLite database file.